The purpose of this article is to describe the steps to define an incident trigger for a specific metric.

 - Note: Important to understand that in the settings presented in the screenshot above, even if only the Free System space metric is below 100MB the computer will be in Medium stress level

 In order to receive a notification when Free Space in System Drive equals or below 100MB, after defining the desired Stress Level, create the relevant Incident Trigger

-2. Click on Add Trigger and choose Stress Level trigger type
+3. Click Stress Level trigger type and Next.

 - In the Stress Settings we defined that if Free Space is less than 100MB the Stress level will reach Medium, this is why we choose that when stress level reaches medium, the trigger will be fired.